 Serves as proof of → enrolment at HHU (in addition to the → HHU Card).
-Issued by university administration, the certificate is valid for one → semester.
+Issued by the university administration, the certificate is valid for one → semester.
 In addition to your full name and date and place of birth, it also indicates the validity period and the key details of your study programme.
-These usually include the type of degree you’re pursuing, the subject you’re studying, the → subject-related semester you’re in, the → standard study period and your → matriculation number.
+These usually include the type of degree you’re pursuing, the subject you’re studying, the → subject-related semester you’re in, the → standard period of study and your → student ID number.
 At HHU, you’re able to print a copy of your certificate of enrolment in the → student portal.

 Confirmation by an official body that a document is a copy of an original certificate.
 This is indicated on the copy with an official stamp and signature.
 You’ll need a certified copy of your secondary school leaving certificate when you enrol for a study programme, for example.
 If you provide HHU with the original certificate, → Student Services will prepare its own certified copy to use for its purposes.
 Please note that you can’t use this copy as official certification to present to other institutions.

 The position held by someone appointed a full professorship.
-A → professor holding a chair not only affords the corresponding material resources, but often also has staff, e.g. → research assistants, who work for/with them.
+A → professor holding a chair not only has access to corresponding material resources, but often also has staff, e.g. → research assistants, who work for/with them.

 At German universities, the chancellor holds the most senior administrative position.
 They oversee the budget, real estate, legal matters and administrative tasks.
-The chancellor is a member of the rectorate or president’s office.
+The chancellor is a member of the Rectorate and steering committee.
 They are responsible for all non-academic and non-artistic employees at the university.
-Also see → president.